-No visit to Colorado’s Western Slope would be complete without a trip to its biggest (literally) attraction: Grand Mesa.
+No visit to Grand Junction would be complete without a trip to its biggest (literally) attraction: Grand Mesa.
 This distinctive formation, with its flat top and steep cliff sides, covers hundreds of square miles.
 It’s the largest flat-top mountain in the world — and, consequently, is chock-full of things to do all year long.
 Grand Mesa boasts more than 300 stream-fed alpine lakes at elevations over 11,000 feet, not to mention enough wildlife to keep anglers, photographers, and hikers alike entertained for days.

 HISTORY OF GRAND MESA

 Grand Mesa’s history stretches back millions of years.
 Mesa — Spanish for "table" and named by the early Spanish explorers of the region — are created by erosion and are usually formed in dry climates, where layers of rock are stacked horizontally.
 Like most other mesas, Grand Mesa is wider than it is tall.